What Is Boudoir? Here’s an In Depth Look

 What Is the Difference Between Lingerie & Boudoir Photography?

 You might have heard or seen the term lingerie photoshoot, & for the most part they are referring to what is now known as boudoir.
-Lingerie photography is usually used by the older folks.
-However lingerie photography is a bit too broad & could cover erotic photography as well, lingerie photography is also done outdoors sometimes, that is if the subject is bold enough, which would take it out of the boudoir genre as it is no longer in a private setting.
+Lingerie photography is usually used by older folks.
+Lingerie photography is a bit too broad anyways & could cover erotic photography as well, lingerie photography is also done in public sometimes, that is if the subject is bold enough, which would take it out of the boudoir genre as it is no longer in a private setting.

 So Why Do Women Have a Boudoir Photoshoot?